jamesbontempo/btreemap/README.md

 ### BTreeMap.toString()

-Returns a string representing the `BTreeMap` object.
+Returns a string representing the internal structure of the `BTreeMap`'s B+ Tree.
+Primarily useful for debugging.

 #### Syntax